hossainpazooki/RWAs/docs/engine_design.md

 # Engine Design: Internal Knowledge Engineering Workbench

-This document describes the architecture of the internal Knowledge Engineering (KE) workbench built on top of the Droit regulatory reasoning system.
+This document describes the architecture of the internal Knowledge Engineering (KE) workbench for regulatory reasoning.

 ## System Overview